 Fuel up for your big hike with a local, grass-fed burger from Red River Rockhouse, a family-owned café focused on sustainability and sourcing ingredients locally.
 Post hike, indulge in a well-earned burrito and margarita from La Cabana Mexican Restaurant or a slice of ‘za from Miguel’s Pizza.

 The best way to end a day of hiking… craft brews.
 See what’s on tap at nearby breweries: Dreaming Creek Brewery and Abettor Brewing Company.
 Still thirsty?
 Visit Kentucky Tourism’s map of the Brewgrass Tour for more brewery stops in and around Lexington.

 If you find yourselves needing it, take a little extra time to explore – we’ll help make it worth your while with a special offer.
-Get every second night on us.
-See the full offer details here.
+Extend your stay at any 21c location with our Take Your Time offer.
 Thinking about bring your favorite furry friend along?
 Good news!
 We are waiving pet fees for the remainder of 2020.

 Join our ALL Loyalty Rewards program and unlock a world of exclusive benefits.